All Episodes

 But I am looking forward to the weekend.

-It starts on uh well, it started yesterday.
+It starts on, well, it started yesterday.

-Cancel it out of duty, a sense of duty to the nation and to you, my trusted, loyal, devoted, and in some cases, angry audience.
+And to you, my trusted, loyal, devoted, and in some cases, angry audience.

 I want to go back to the archives of this program.

-I want I want to illustrate for you my prescience.
+I want to illustrate for you my prescience.

-When I tell you that you are on the cutting edge of the societal evolution, if you are regular listener here, this will establish it.
+When I tell you that you are on the cutting edge of the societal evolution, if you are a regular listener here, this will establish it.

 October 18th, 2006.

-This is prior to the um November elections, the midterms, and I was getting I was getting phone call after phone call from conservatives saying they were not gonna vote.
+And I was getting phone call after phone call from conservatives saying they were not going to vote.

 And this is what I said to them.

-This notion that it doesn't matter who wins because the Democrats aren't gonna have a big enough majority.
+This notion that it doesn't matter who wins because the Democrats aren't going to have a big enough majority, that's going to lead to another thing that I will share with you.

-In two years, you same people who will have helped and bring about an ascension to power by the Democrats are gonna be so angry, you're gonna be so fed up over what they have tried to do over the things they have will maybe have accomplished, that you are gonna demand power back, and you will accept anybody that you think has a chance of winning it.
+You're going to be so fed up over what they have tried to do, over the things they have will maybe have accomplished, that you are going to demand power back and you will accept anybody that you think has a chance of winning it.

-And right now that looks like McCain above anybody else, who, I must tell you, is not a conservative.
+And right now, that looks like McCain above anybody else, who, I must tell you, is not a conservative.

 And so what are you probably going to end up doing?